BU-ISCIII/RNAseq-nf/docs/output.md

 ## Sample correlation and Differential Expression (DE)

 ### edgeR
 Sample correlation with edgeR. [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) is a Bioconductor package for R used for RNA-seq data analysis.
-The script included in the pipeline uses edgeR to normalise read counts and create a heatmap / dendrogram showing pairwise euclidean distance (sample similarity).
+The script included in the pipeline uses edgeR to normalize read counts and create a heatmap / dendrogram showing pairwise euclidean distance (sample similarity).
 It also creates a 2D MDS scatter plot showing sample grouping.
 These help to show sample similarity and can reveal batch effects and sample groupings.

 **Heatmap:**